NadiaHajighassem/NLP_2025/README.md

 3. `nbs/Analysis.ipynb` – Attention analysis and results

 ⚠️ **Note:**
-- The scraping and fine-tuning steps are very time-consuming, so keep in mind, that some chunks take multiple hours to run (speficially fine-tuning)
+- The scraping and fine-tuning steps are very time-consuming, so keep in mind, that some chunks take multiple hours to run.

 # 4. Deactivate the environment when you're done
 deactivate